LQ2-apostrophe/Facebook-URL-fix/README.md

 Based on [Query stripper](https://github.com/rudiedirkx/Query-stripper) by Rudie Dirkx.

-Credits to [Custom Icon Design](http://www.customicondesign.com/) for the wrench icon used in the icon of this extension.
+Thanks [Custom Icon Design](http://www.customicondesign.com/) for the wrench icon used in the icon of this extension.

 ## Features
 - Removes unnecessary query parameters from Facebook URLs